Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

 [W3C CSS Validator](https://github.com/martinjohnson26/Milestone1/blob/master/assets/readmeimages/stylecss.png) - Result = No errors found.

 Chrome Dev Tools

-        For testing mobile and tablet views and responsiveness

-        CSS styling changes before implementing it in the code

-        Network to assess whether it was picking up Javascript
+    For testing mobile and tablet views and responsiveness, CSS styling changes before implementing it in the code and Network to assess whether it was picking up Javascript.

  ### Testing User Stories from User Experience (UX) Section